 The view in 2004 from the monastery to the East, across the Syrian desert.

 In 2002 I was working on another site in Syria, Tell al-Acharneh, and at the end of the season did some travelling around Syria to look at other archaeological sites.
 A colleague of mine at the British Museum had suggested that I visit his niece, Emma Loosley, who was living at the monastery of Deir Mar Musa.
 I had been working in Syria since 1998, mostly on excavations in Aleppo, but had successfully avoided being responsible for fieldwork myself until then.
 Being responsible is a lot of work that has nothing to do with archaeology, it requires extra trips to have tea at the ministry, and a lot of diplomacy.
-My research was on the pottery made in the Middle East between about 600 and 1800 AD, and it suited me to be able to go to different sites and study their pottery rather than get stuck on one.
+My research was on the pottery made in the Middle East between about 600 and 1800 AD, and it suited me to be able to go to different sites and study their pottery rather than get stuck on one field project.
 It turned out that Emma was actually an archaeologist, but one that specialised in the Byzantine period, and who was responsible for excavations at another monastery site, also part of the al-Khalil community, at al-Qaryatayn, on the road between Damascus and Palmyra.

 On the terrace at Deir Mar Musa in 2004: Byzantine archaeologist Emma Lossley (left) and members of the al-Khalil community, then Brother Jihad Yusuf (later Deacon and then Father), a Maronite from Wadi Nasara, and then novice (later Sister) Deema Fayyad, a member of the Greek Catholic Church from Homs .
 In Arabic, "jihad" really means "struggle" and is a not uncommon personal name.

 As it turned out Deir Mar Musa had pottery, a very interesting group of fragments of 14th century pottery, pottery that they needed someone like me to study, and I still suspect that my colleague at the British Museum was setting me up.
 There was too much to study in a day trip that was to cover a number of other sites as well, so I promised to return another year.
 In 2004 I returned to study the pottery.
-That year as I studied the pottery, Father Paolo persuaded me to undertake a fuller archaeological project on the monastery, as Emma was committed to al-Qaryatayn, and Mar Musa also clearly had a lot of mediaeval architecture, which is my period.
+That year, as I studied the pottery, Abouna Paolo persuaded me to undertake a fuller archaeological project on the monastery, as Emma was committed to al-Qaryatayn, and Mar Musa also clearly had a lot of mediaeval architecture, which is my period.
 He talked a lot about God's will and the Canadian connection, due to Erica Dodd.
 He also talked about creating a museum, one that contained archaeology, but also one that talked about the desert environment of the monastery, as they were intent on re-greening the area.
 I thought that this would be a good project for the ROM, a ROM in the desert so to speak, and my Natural History colleagues would join in the project to make the desert, and the world, a better place.
-Father Paolo is very persuasive.
+Abouna Paolo is very persuasive.
 So I agreed, and started a project to do a full archaeological survey of the site and the area, and to build a museum

 One of the fragments of pottery from the restoration work at Deir Mar Musa.